Dada Is Back

-Dada is Back is a 2017 Indian Kannada crime film directed by Santhosh and starring Tamil actor-director R. Parthiepan, making his debut in Kannada cinema, alongside Arun Kumar, Ajay Raj Urs, and Shravya.
+Dada Is Back is a 2017 Indian Kannada crime film directed by Santhosh and starring Tamil actor-director R. Parthiepan, making his debut in Kannada cinema, alongside Arun Kumar, Ajay Raj Urs, and Shravya.
 The film's score and soundtrack are composed by Anoop Seelin whilst the cinematography is by Nagesh Acharya.

-The film's trailer was officially released on 1 April 2017 by actor Sudeep in Bangalore.
 The film was released across Karnataka on 21 July 2017.